 - Fever Care: Basil is rich in phytonutrients, enabling both forms (tea or juice) prevent the occurrence of diseases like malaria and dengue fever, and bring down temperature associated with high fever.
 Its germicidal and disinfectant properties shield the body against almost all viral and bacterial attacks.
 Basil leaves are effective in alleviating coughs, colds and flu symptoms.

-- Soothes Sore Throat: Gargling with or drinking basil tea (strained and without milk) relieves throat inflammation and irritation, normally the precursor to more severe infections.
+- Soothes Sore Throat: Gargling with or drinking basil tea (strained and without milk) relieves throat inflammation and irritation,

 - Treats Respiratory Disorders: Since ancient times, Basil, with ginger, cloves and salt, has been the most effective treatment in soothing respiratory inflammations like bronchitis, asthma, influenza, cough and cold.

 - Prevents Kidney Stones: A regular consumption of a concoction of Basil juice and honey strengthens the renal (kidney) functions, and helps dissolve and eliminate kidney stones naturally.

 - Heals Skin Disorders: Basil juice is a good anti-bacterial and anti-fungal lotion, that restricts the growth of bacterium like E coli and B anthracis, which cause skin infections like ringworm, leukoderma (spots of unpigmented skin), vitiligo (white patches), and preventing acne, blackheads, and pimples through blood purification and toxic elimination.

 - Cures Headaches: A paste of Basil leaves and sandalwood, applied on the forehead provides an instant cooling effect and relief from heat, and headache.
 A facial steam of this wonder herb’s leaves just opens up your senses and refreshes you.